eiffel-community/eiffel-intelligence/wiki/markdown/configuration.md

 the queue name on which Eiffel Intelligence listens for messages.
 The waitlist queue also attaches the rabbitmq.waitlist.queue.suffix property and all of the previously mentioned properties.
-Multiple binding keys can be defined with the rabbitmq.binding.key property by writing them one after the other in a comma separated string e.g. binding-key1, binding-key2, ... etc.
+Multiple routing keys can be defined with the rabbitmq.binding.key property by writing them one after the other in a comma separated string e.g. routing-key1, routing-key2, ... etc.
 The rabbitmq.tlsVersion property specifies the security protocol and you can find valid names [here](https://docs.oracle.com/javase/7/docs/technotes/guides/security/StandardNames.html#SSLContext)